Previously a money-earning kid, now a money-earning adult, I'm here as a 21-year-old to share my experience and knowledge with you!

 13. Create and Sell Art

 Art is one thing that is always in demand.
 Make paintings, jewelry, pottery, fashion, greeting cards, and whatever else you can come up with, and then sell them online or at a garage sale.
 Etsy is a good place to sell art, but so is Mercari (and the fees are way lower!).

 Do you like baking?
 If so, ask a parent to help you bake cookies, cupcakes, cakes, or whatever else you want, then sell them at a bake sale!
 You can ask your parents or a big sibling to post about your sale on their social media or tell friends and family about the sale.
 You will sell out!

 15. Tutor Younger Kids

-There's so much you can do as a kid - this list doesn't even begin to cover it all.
-Use your creativity, think about what you enjoy and are talented at and use that to customize your possibilites.
+There's so much you can do as a kid—this list doesn't even begin to cover it all.
+Use your creativity, think about what you enjoy and are talented at, and use that to customize your possibilities.
 Whatever you end up doing, have fun and do your best.
-You'll have money and repeat clients in no time.
+You'll have spending money and repeat clients in no time.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.